iangneal/dotfiles/README.md

     sudo brew ls bash | grep '/bin/bash$' >> /etc/shells
     chsh -s $(brew ls bash | grep '/bin/bash$') $(whoami)

+### Dot file installation

+    bash setup.sh
+    # Now restart your shell

-Run `./setup.sh` to install.
-Then restart your shell, and all the changes should take place (for non-bash configurations, the changes should take place the next time you launch the application).
+For non-bash configuration files (like `.vimrc`, the changes should take place the next time you launch the application).

+_Note_: If you modify the `.bashrc` after doing the initial setup, just run the
+following:

+    $ refresh

-Note: For further changes to bash after running `./setup.sh` at least once on your machine, running the `$ refresh` command will re-source the dot files and the changes will take place immediately and not require a shell restart.
+And this will re-source the `.bashrc` and the changes will take place immediately and not require a shell restart.

 ### For those of us new to bash